Why RTR Matters

 Do More With Less

-Adding to the complexity of responding to the considerable need in urban education is often the double bind created when funding is not adequate to meet significant challenges.
-In Richmond, a city of 205,533, the public school budget was slashed by $30 million in 2012.
-Although budget cuts have been a common plight for many districts post-2008, urban systems were often already at a funding disadvantage in comparison to more affluent school districts.
+Adding to the complexity of responding to the considerable need in urban education is often the double bind created when funding is not adequate to meet the needs of these significant challenges.
+Although budget cuts have been a common plight for many districts, urban systems were often already at a funding disadvantage in comparison to their more affluent school district neighbors.

-Plagued by high teacher attrition rates, urban schools are often scrambling to fill classrooms.
-As a result, students in urban school districts are frequently short-changed by classrooms staffed with poorly prepared teachers, teachers teaching out of their field, teachers with no experience, and teachers who are not licensed to teach.
+Plagued by high teacher attrition rates, urban schools are often scrambling to fill classrooms — especially before schools open each fall.
+As a result, students in urban districts are frequently short-changed by classrooms staffed with poorly prepared teachers — from teachers teaching out of their field, or teachers with zero experience, or teachers who are not licensed to teach.
 Studies consistently demonstrate that ineffective teachers have a significant and negative impact on students’ academic gains that is difficult to reverse.

 Urban Students Deserve Better